Force Plates 101: What are they and why are they used?

 About the Author

 Jo Clubb is Founder and Sports Science Consultant at Global Performance Insights, which provides sports science support to professional teams, athletes, practitioners, and sport tech companies all around the world.
-Drawing from her years of experience in high performance including the Premier League, NHL, NFL and more, she shares sports science insights through her blog, YouTube channel, and scientific publications and textbooks.
+Drawing on her years of experience in high-performance sport, including the Premier League, NHL, NFL and more, she shares sports science insights through her blog, YouTube channel, and scientific publications and textbooks.

 In this article, Jo discusses what force plates are and how VALD’s ForceDecks technology works.